 3. Wireless or Bluetooth microphones

-It’s worth noting that phones are moving away from headphone jacks, with the rise of Bluetooth usage.
-While older model phones still have headphone jacks, for up-to-date research, we will focus on wired and wireless/Bluetooth microphones that are compatible with current models.
+It’s worth noting that phones are moving away from headphone jacks with the rise of Bluetooth usage.
+While older models still have headphone jacks, for up-to-date research, we will focus on wired and wireless/Bluetooth microphones that are compatible with current models.

 Features: